List of awards and nominations received by Bryan Adams: Bravo Otto

-Bravo Otto an award established in Germany in 1957 and awarded annually to personalities from the world of entertainment.
+Bravo Otto is an award established in Germany in 1957 and awarded annually to personalities from the world of entertainment.
 Three prizes are awarded for each category: a "Bravo Otto d'oro", a "Bravo Otto silver" and a "Bravo Otto di bronze".

 Canadian Screen Awards

 The Canadian Screen Awards are awards annually awarded by the Academy of Canadian Cinema & Television, which recognize excellence in Canadian film, English-language television and digital media production.